filchy/tinygent/examples/function-calling/README.md

 * Declare simple tools with `@tool` (automatically registered into the global registry)
 * Ask an LLM to decide when and which tool to call
 * Iterate model output (chat vs. tool calls) with a helper iterator
-* Execute the selected tool by name with validated arguments (`BaseModel`, dict, or kwargs)
+* Execute the selected tool by name with validated arguments (`TinyModel`, dict, or kwargs)

 This is an example, not formal API documentation.